shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

       - **Set expiration date**: The link will only work until the date you set.
 After that, the link will be invalid, and you will need to create a new link for users requiring access to your file or folder.

      - **Set password**: When a user clicks the link, they will be prompted to enter a password before they can access the file.
-You'll need to provide this password separately to users.
+You will need to provide this password separately to users.

     ![](Images/lab1-E2t2-img9.png)